kshitijg92/DeepLearningSpecialization/README.md

-# Deep Learning Specialization on Coursera by Andrew NG
+# Deep Learning Specialization
-This repository contains the assignments and projects done as part of the Deep Learning [Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera
+This repository contains the assignments and projects done as part of the Deep Learning [Specialization](https://www.coursera.org/specializations/deep-learning) on Coursera by Andrew Ng.

 ## Current Progress